jesuscopado/neuronhub-gatsby/content/posts/2022-01-07-what-does-a-brain-eat/index.md

 Our brain represents only 2% of our weight.
 Paradoxically, it consumes 20% of our available energy.
 So it is relatively small but a very energetically expensive organ.
 The brain is a bit clumsy at storing energy, so the energy it uses is found circulating in the blood vessels (the glucose we obtain through food), so it needs constant irrigation.
 Most of this energy is consumed by neurons.
 This is surprising for a very simple reason: neurons do not have privileged access to blood glucose, since there is a barrier of astrocytes separating them.
 In other words, neurons are hungry for glucose but to obtain it they need to communicate with astrocytes to be able to work properly.
 This is basically what the lactate shuttle theory proposes.
 Who better to understand it than Luc Pellerin, one of its fathers?

 Luc studied in Canada.
 He received his PhD in biochemistry from McGill University, specializing in neurochemistry.
-He did a postdoc at the University of Lausanne (Switzerland), in the department of neurophysiology.
-He then joined Pierre Magistretti's laboratory, where he was gradually promoted.
+He did a postdoc at the University of Lausanne (Switzerland), in the department of physiology, joining Pierre Magistretti's laboratory, where he was gradually promoted.
 He then became assistant professor, finally associate professor and head of the Department of Physiology.
-Two years ago, he accepted a position as professor of cell biology at the University of Poitiers.
-And he will soon become director of unit U1082 at INSERM, where he will explore metabolic interactions in transplantation.
+Two years ago, he accepted a position as professor of biochemistry and molecular biology at the University of Poitiers.
+And he will soon become director of unit U1313 at INSERM, where he will explore metabolic interactions in transplantation.

 **Juan García Ruiz: The brain consumes a large part of our available energy.
 How does it manage to obtain it?**